 2 Crush Winebar One of a handful of finer dining options, Crush stands out with its partially exposed-brick interior, top-notch service and range of wine flights.
 The classy restaurant has two areas: a “Kitchenbar,” with an Asian Fusion menu of kicky noodle bowls and sushi rolls, and a wine bar serving small plates like pan-roasted Brussels sprouts in a truffle-balsamic sauce.
 The impressive wine list has vintages from as far away as New Zealand and as close as local Firelands Winery.
 (419) 502-9463; sanduskywinebar.com

 3 Water park resorts Indoor water parks sprawl across the Sandusky landscape.
 Favorites include woodsy Great Wolf Lodge (greatwolf.com) and the massive African-theme Kalahari Resorts (kalahariresorts.com/oh).
-Lesser-known Maui Sands Resort and Indoor Waterpark may not offer the splashy amenities of its competitors down the road, but it’s a bargain, with room rates starting at $188, including a hot breakfast and passes to a new indoor water park (mauisandsresort.com).
+Lesser-known Maui Sands Resort and Indoor Waterpark may not offer the splashy amenities of its competitors down the road, but it’s a bargain, with a hot breakfast and passes to an indoor water park (mauisandsresort.com).

 4 Merry-Go-Round Museum Housed in the sleepy downtown’s grand former post office, this enchanting museum provides eye-opening tours covering the history of carousels.
 Who knew that the Crusades helped shape the modern merry-go-round?
 The main attraction is an intricately carved and painted 1939 carousel in the exhibit hall.
 Yes, you can ride it!
 (419) 626-6111; merrygoroundmuseum.org